issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

 ==========================

 Specify the type of the model.
-Spin system is only defined for ver.
+Only the Spin system can be spcified in ver.
 0.1.

 .. csv-table::
    :header: "Name", "Description", "Type"